 Choose your stop by the side of Temple Bar you need.
 If the address pulls toward O’Connell Bridge, Fleet Street, Westmoreland Street, or the eastern river-side edge, start with Aston Quay.
 If it pulls toward Dublin Castle, Parliament Street, Fishamble Street, or the western lanes, start with Wellington Quay.
 If it pulls toward College Green, Trinity College, or the east-southeast edge, check Trinity College.

-The mistake is treating “Dublin city centre” as the same as “Temple Bar.”
-Once you arrive in the city centre, you still have to finish the route.
-A better airport-access article should prevent that second handoff, not just tell you that a coach reaches central Dublin.
+Do not treat “Dublin city centre” as the same as “Temple Bar.”
+Once you arrive in the city centre, you still have to reach the correct side of the district for your final address.

-Aston Quay Is Best for the O’Connell Bridge, Fleet Street, and East Temple Bar Side
+Use Aston Quay for O’Connell Bridge, Fleet Street, and East Temple Bar

 Aston Quay is the first stop to check if your Temple Bar destination sits near O’Connell Bridge, Fleet Street, Westmoreland Street, or the eastern side of the district.
-Dublin Express identifies Aston Quay with O’Connell Bridge and Temple Bar, which makes it the strongest named stop for travelers approaching Temple Bar from the river and bridge side.
+Dublin Express identifies Aston Quay with O’Connell Bridge and Temple Bar, and Route 782 serves this stop from Dublin Airport.

 Choose Aston Quay if your hotel or meeting point is on the east or northeast side of Temple Bar.
 It also works well if your next move after check-in is toward O’Connell Bridge, the north side of the River Liffey, or the Westmoreland Street / College Green area.
 In that case, the stop does more than get you near Temple Bar; it sets up the next part of the day.

 Avoid making Aston Quay automatic if your address is closer to Dublin Castle, Parliament Street, Fishamble Street, or the western lanes.
 It may still be walkable, but it can put you on the wrong side of the district.
-That is the kind of small route mistake that looks harmless on a map and feels annoying during arrival.
+That can leave you with an unnecessary walk across the district after getting off the coach.

-The consequence is not a dramatic failure.
-It is the more common travel problem: you get off near the destination, then immediately need to re-check your phone, cross through a busy area, and work out whether you are heading toward the correct side.
+If you get off on the wrong side, you may need to re-check your phone, cross through a busy area, and work out how to reach the correct side of Temple Bar.
 If you are tired, carrying bags, or arriving late, that extra friction matters.

 Aston Quay should therefore be treated as the O’Connell Bridge / Fleet Street answer, not as a universal Temple Bar answer.

-Wellington Quay Is Better for Dublin Castle, Parliament Street, and West Temple Bar
+Use Wellington Quay for Dublin Castle, Parliament Street, and West Temple Bar

-Wellington Quay is the stronger stop when your Temple Bar destination is closer to Dublin Castle, Parliament Street, Fishamble Street, or the western side of the district.
-Dublin Express labels Wellington Quay with Temple Bar and Dublin Castle, which gives it a different role from Aston Quay.
+Use Wellington Quay when your Temple Bar destination is closer to Dublin Castle, Parliament Street, Fishamble Street, or the western side of the district.
+Dublin Express labels Wellington Quay with Temple Bar and Dublin Castle, and Route 782 serves this stop from Dublin Airport.

 Choose Wellington Quay if your address sits west of the main Temple Bar nightlife core or if Dublin Castle is the more useful nearby anchor than O’Connell Bridge.
-This matters for hotels, apartments, restaurants, and meeting points that use “Temple Bar” broadly but are not closest to the eastern approach.
+This applies to hotels, apartments, restaurants, and meeting points that use “Temple Bar” broadly but sit closer to the western approach.

 Avoid Wellington Quay if your plan is really tied to Trinity College, College Green, Westmoreland Street, or the O’Connell Bridge side.
 In that case, getting off at Wellington Quay can turn the final part into a cross-district walk that another stop might have reduced.

-The trap is thinking that because Temple Bar is compact, the stop does not matter.
-It does matter for airport arrival.
-The distance may not be huge, but the quality of the final handoff changes when you are carrying luggage or trying to find an address among small streets.
+Temple Bar is compact, but the stop still affects the final walk when you are carrying luggage or trying to find an address among smaller streets.

-Use Wellington Quay when the article, booking page, or map places your destination on the Dublin Castle / west Temple Bar side.
+Use Wellington Quay when your booking address or map places the destination on the Dublin Castle / west Temple Bar side.
 If your address is ambiguous, compare it against both Aston Quay and Wellington Quay before boarding.

 Trinity College Works When Temple Bar Pulls Toward College Green

-Trinity College is not the most obvious Temple Bar answer, but it can be the right stop when your destination is closer to College Green, Trinity College Dublin, Westmoreland Street, or the east-southeast edge of Temple Bar.
-Dublin Express lists Trinity College with College Green and Temple Bar, so it belongs in the stop-choice decision.
+Use Trinity College when your destination is closer to College Green, Trinity College Dublin, Westmoreland Street, or the east-southeast edge of Temple Bar.
+Dublin Express lists Trinity College with College Green and Temple Bar, and Route 784 serves this stop from Dublin Airport.

 Choose Trinity College if your arrival plan involves Trinity College, College Green, Grafton Street, or an east-side Temple Bar address.
 It can also work if you are not checking into a hotel immediately and your first Dublin stop is around Trinity before you move into Temple Bar.